Eric-Guo/wechat/README.md

 #### Configure individual request with different `appid`

-If you want the controller to dynamically apply different account configurations for each request, you need to enable database account configuration, set environment variable `WECHAT_DB_CONFIG` to `true`, and call `wechat_oauth2` or `Wechat#api`:
+If you want the controller to dynamically apply different account configurations for each request, you need to enable database account configuration, and call `wechat_oauth2` or `Wechat#api`:

 ```ruby
 class WechatReportsController < ApplicationController